Azure/azure-iot-sdk-java/major version upgrade migration guide.md

   - These were wrappers on top of the existing sync APIs.
 Users are expected to write async wrappers that better fit their preferred async framework.
 - Removed asynchronous APIs for service client APIs
 - Removed ```open()``` and ```close()``` APIs for registryManager since they do nothing anymore
+- Fixed a bug where dates retrieved by the client were converted to local time zone rather than keeping them in UTC time.

 ## Device Provisioning Service Device Client

 No notable changes, but the security providers that are used in conjunction with this client have changed.
 See [this section](#security-provider-clients) for more details.